lillianzhu/recipe-book/src/breakfast/parfait.md

 ...

 ### summary
-girl breakfast
+a classic girl snack for lillian

 ### ingredients
+- greek yogurt
+- fruits
+- a crumbled cookie (ideally an oatmeal or biscoff one)
-- word
+- cinnamon

 ### method
-- word
+- put it together

 ![](img/12.jpg)